The Bloodline Bible

 King James 1769

 Now here is where King James 1611 fans will call me out.
 I have received an email from Greatsite.com which by the way is connected to Bibles-online.net anyhow they pointed out some of the major differences between the KJV 1611 and the KJV 1769 which you find on bookshelves.
 Yes there are differences, and I don't know all of them, but on the changes I saw I don't think they were on purpose but rather a God thing.
 I have a certain knowledge on the Bible because I asked for it in prison, but for now I will retain these things for myself knowing in my heart what they mean.
 In my personal studies I study ancient Bibles including the ones I mentioned above.
 In addition to this I study the Erasmus 1519 New Testament and I am looking to one day buy the Gutenberg Bible when I get a better place to live that the roof won't leak and when I can make enough money to afford this Bible.
-I have learned to live without it so perhaps I won't need it after all but something tells me this is worth the money.
-I actually want to buy two of them one for me and one for my professor friend in Maine since he majored in Latin.
+I realized later that I really don't need a Gutenberg Bible reprint because for one I don't know if it was taken from Greek Hebrew and Aramaic.
+What I would really love to see is the Aramaic and Hebrew New Testament.
+This would solve all my translation problems.
+I know it is out there because I have seen references to this Bible and I know according to Jesus' words it exists in this planet.
 I don't speak Latin I just have worked hard enough in the Bible I can spot word changes and translations.
 I also study ancient Spanish through the Spanish Bear of 1569.
 Again I don't speak Spanish well but I understand enough to figure out most word changes.
 I don't use it a lot but it is the only Spanish Bible I truly trust.
 I have a copy of the King James 1611, and copy of the 1560 Geneva, a copy of the 1388 Wycliffe, three Strong's Concordances, and a multitude of King James 1769 Bibles.
 I hope I remember that correctly that the 1769 is the King James Bible we find in stores.

 In addition to this I study the Greek Septuagint, Hebrew New Testament, Greek, Hebrew and Aramaic scriptures including ancient Latin.
 While I am not super skilled nor do I have a lot of what it takes I have love and that is all that matters.
 Amen.